 Wi-fi zones are commonplace in cities and larger towns.
 Antel (state telephone company) offices sell SIM cards with reasonably priced data plans for unlocked phones, and also provide free wi-fi in many cases.

 Uruguay has some of Latin America's most lenient drug laws.
-Possession of small amounts of marijuana or other drugs for personal use has been decriminalized, but their sale remains illegal.
+Possession of small amounts of marijuana or other drugs for personal use has been decriminalized, but their sale to non-Uruguayans remains illegal.

 What's the Buzz: Uruguay's New Marijuana Law

 In December 2013 Uruguay became the first country in the world to fully legalize cannabis.
 Uruguayan citizens are now allowed to grow up to six marijuana plants for personal use each year, and are entitled to purchase up to 40g per month at local pharmacies through the government's national distribution system.